shihuang047/2bRAD-M/README.md

  #### Disk space
  Construction of a 2bRAD-M standard database (i.e., 2b-Tag-DB) requires approximately 10 GB of disk space.
  #### memory usage
- Running the standard pipeline requires < 30Gb of RAM, and are compatible with multithreading.
+ Running the standard pipeline requires < 30Gb of RAM, which is also compatible with multithreading.
 For example, the BcgI-derived (default) database size is 9.32 GB, and you will need more than that in RAM if you want to build the default database.
 In a test early on, the peak memory can reach up to 29GB
  #### Speed
 About 20 minutes are required for loading the 2b-Tag-DB.
 For a typical gut metagenome, ~40 minutes are required for species profiling.